MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/gs-e-invoicing-service-overview.md

 - Configurable submission of electronic invoices to external web services, including certification handling through digital signatures
 - Handling of responses from web services, including configurable handling of exception messages
 - Support for electronic signatures (for example, electronic signatures that use the XMLDSig signing algorithm)
-- The capability to sending documents to emails and store them in SharePoint
+- The capability to send documents to emails and store them in SharePoint
 - Batch processing of electronic invoice messages
-- Configurable transformation of incoming documents, and processing of those documents in Finance and Supply Chain Management
+- Configurable transformation of incoming documents and processing of those documents in Finance and Supply Chain Management
 - The capability to receive incoming documents from channels such as email and SharePoint

 ## Privacy notice

 Enabling and using Electronic invoicing might require that limited data be sent.
 This data includes the organization's tax registration ID.
 This data will be transmitted to third-party agencies that are authorized by the tax authorities for the purpose of sending electronic invoices in the predefined formats required for integration with government web services.
-Data that is imported from these external systems into this Dynamics 365 online service is subject to our [privacy statement](https://go.microsoft.com/fwlink/?LinkId=512132).
+Data that's imported from these external systems into this Dynamics 365 online service is subject to our [privacy statement](https://go.microsoft.com/fwlink/?LinkId=512132).
 For more information, see the "Privacy notice" section in country/region-specific feature documentation.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]